dap6000/timater/readme.md

 remembered it was pretty lightweight and is well suited for building APIs.
 The completed project is less than 25% source lines of code compared to the false start in Laravel.

+### Project Structure

+#### `config`

+Most everything in the `config` directory is adapted from Daniel Opitz's Slim 4 Skeleton project.
+See https://odan.github.io/slim4-skeleton/.
+There may be some leftover oddities in those files because Daniel offers a lot of scaffolding I'm not using.
+Although it is mostly done in a way that doesn't impose code bloat.

+#### `data`

+MySQL data directory for use by Docker containers.

+### `docker`

+Contains build context, configuration files, and a `Dockerfile` for each of our three containers.

+### `logs`

+Directory for logging to write to.

+### `public`

+Maps to the web root and contains our "front controller".
+It's been deconstructed from the default Slim 4 approach.
+See `config/bootstrap.php`, `config/container.php`, `config/middleware.php`, and `config/routes.php`.

+### `src`

+This contains the bulk of our application logic and maps to the `App` namespace for PSR-4 auto-loading.

+#### `src/Actions`

+Actions are invokable and are used as callables in the route definitions.
+Each defined route has a companion Action class that does the bulk of the work.
+This work involves parsing inputs out of the request body, headers, etc; starting a database transaction; using Models, Services, and Structs to process the inputs;
+then either rolling back the transaction if we hit an error or reporting the results of our work in JSON format.

+#### `src/Data`

+This directory contains our database connection builders and our SQL queries stored as constants in the SQL.php file.

+#### `src/Middleware`

+This houses any custom middleware we need on top of what is provided by Slim or any other dependencies we care to bring in.

+#### `src/Models`

+Our models work with primitive values and Struct classes to move data to and from the database.

+#### `src/Servics`

+Services hold business logic that doesn't neatly fit into an Action, Middleware, Model, or Struct.

+#### `src/Structs`

+PHP offers more type safety out of the box than JSON or database results, which mostly work off of strings in arrays.
+The Struct classes offer ways to pass the data moving either direction into a representation with tighter type definitions.
+They give us some data validation, error checking, and security improvements.

+### `vendor`

+Where our Composer managed dependencies are built and auto-loaded from.

 ## Code Standards